PMaynard/jekyll-nationpigeon/_posts/2011-12-18-set-keyboard-mapping-via-cli.markdown

 - X11
 ---

-If you've just installed a fresh copy of \*Unix or your using a Live distribution.
+If you've just installed a fresh copy of \*Unix or you're using a Live distribution.
-I find this command much easier that looking though all the menus.
+I find this command much easier than trying to set the correct layout using the GUI method.